tenbonks/gravBALL/README.md

 Textured Backgrounds - https://www.transparenttextures.com/

 Typography - https://fonts.google.com/
 ---

-**Media**

-gravBALL - Ben Tonks, Github @Ten_Bonks, owner of this repository.

----

 **Acknowledgements**

-Chris Deleon for basics in canvas game making, via tennis udemy course - this is where I got most of the logic on how to create a game.
+Chris Deleon for basics in canvas game making, via tennis udemy course - this is where I got most of the logic on how to create a game. - https://www.udemy.com/course/how-to-program-games/

-Code Explained (Youtube Channel) for inspiration on implementing the pillars, via flappy bird tutorial
+Code Explained (Youtube Channel) for inspiration on implementing the pillars, via flappy bird tutorial - https://www.youtube.com/watch?v=L07i4g-zhDA

 Spicy Yoghurt for inspiration on implementing a game loop, via a blog post on spicyyoghurt.com